fastforwardlabs/blog/content/posts/2020-06-22-how-to-explain-huggingface-bert-for-question-answering-nlp-models-with-tf-2-0.md

 We will also skip the _attention based explanation_  approach.

 ### Gradient Based Explanation
 It turns out that we can leverage the gradients in a trained deep neural network to efficiently infer the relationship between inputs and output.
 This works because, the gradient quantifies how much a change in each input dimension would change the predictions in a small neighborhood around the input.
 While this approach is simple, existing research suggest simple gradient explanations are stable, and faithful to the model/data generating process [4] compared to more sophisticated methods (e.g. GradCam and Integrated Gradients).
-It is also a fast and _easy_ to implement.

 Let's explore this approach!

 ### Gradients in TF 2.0 via GradientTape!
 Luckily, this process is fairly straightforward from a Tensorflow 2.0 (keras api) standpoint, using [GradientTape](https://www.tensorflow.org/api_docs/python/tf/GradientTape).
 GradientTape allows us to record operations on a set of variables we want to perform automatic differentiation on.
 To explain the model's output on a given input we can: